Rather shocking! Specially in India where the aviation scenario is becoming hectic and the pilots are getting more and more stress day by day!

 Before take-off, pilots and crew already on a high?

-NEW DELHI, APRIL 1
+DELHI, APRIL 1

 The Directorate General of Civil Aviation (DGCA) is set to introduce stringent guidelines for pre-flight and post-flight alcohol testing for pilots and crew of airlines.
 It has reason to.
 Official records, available with The Sunday Express show: • Last year, 24 pilots and cabin crew members of Air India, Jet Airways, Kingfisher Airlines and Sahara tested positive when they were subjected to random alcometer tests minutes before they boarded their flights.

 (Alcometer tests measure alcohol levels in the blood by analysing breath samples.
 As per existing norms, all pilots and cabin crew are expected not to consume alcohol 12 hours before boarding a flight and that if put through a alcometer test, should show a ‘‘zero’’ reading If the first reading is positive, a second reading is taken within 15 minutes after a mouthwash in the presence of a witness.)